GoogleCloudPlatform/dfcx-scrapi/README.md

 ```

 ## What Can I Do With DFCX SCRAPI?
-With DFCX SCRAPI, you can perform many bot building and maintenance actions at scale including, but not limited to:
+With DFCX SCRAPI you can perform many bot building and maintenance actions at scale including, but not limited to:
-- Create, Update, Delete, Get, List for all CX resources types (i.e. Intents, Entity Types, Pages, Flows, etc.)
+- Create, Update, Delete, Get, and List for all CX resources types (i.e. Intents, Entity Types, Pages, Flows, etc.)
-- Convert commonly accessed CX Resources to Pandas Dataframes for data manipulation and analysis
+- Convert commonly accessed CX Resources to Pandas Dataframes
-  - Ex: `bulk_intents_to_dataframe` provides you all intents and training phrases in a Pandas DataFrame that can be manipulated and/or exported to CSV or back to CX
 - Have fully automated conversations with a CX agent (powerful for regression testing!)
-- Extract Validation information to assist in tuning your agent NLU, routes, etc.
+- Extract Validation information
-- Extract Change History information to assist with Change Management and Accountability for your devlepment team
+- Extract Change History information
-- Search Util functions to look across all Flows/Pages/Routes to find a specific parameter or utterance you need to locate
+- Search across all Flows/Pages/Routes to find a specific parameter or utterance using Search Util functions
-- Copy Util functions that allow you to quickly move CX resource between agents!
+- Quickly move CX resources between agents using Copy Util functions!
-  - Ex: `copy_intent_to_agent` allows you to choose source and destination Agent IDs and a human readable Intent Display Name and `BAM!` Intent is moved with all training phrases to the destination agent!
-- Maker/Builder Util functions that allow you to build the fundamental protobuf objects that CX uses for each resource type
+- Build the fundamental protobuf objects that CX uses for each resource type using Maker/Builder Util functions
-  - Ex: if you want to build a new Intent (or hundreds!) with training phrases from a pandas dataframe, you can build them all offline/in memory using the build_intent method
 - ...and much, much more!

 ## Built With